Severity

 The recall

 American Honda Motor Co.
-Inc., of Timmonsville, South Carolina issued this moderate-severity CPSC recall — The vehicle's intake funnel band screw can loosen and enter the engine through the intake funnel and cause su….
+Inc., of Timmonsville, South Carolina issued this CPSC recall-The vehicle's intake funnel band screw can loosen and enter the engine through the intake funnel and cause su….

 Sourced from official CPSC enforcement records.
 Verify recall #22096 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #22096) was formally reported on March 9, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 American Honda Motor Co.
 Inc., of Timmonsville, South Carolina is listed as the recalling firm.
 Federal records list the affected scope as About 32,000.

 The documented reason for this recall is: The vehicle's intake funnel band screw can loosen and enter the engine through the intake funnel and cause sudden engine failure.
 If this occurs, it could result in a loss of control, increasing the risk of a crash or i… Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled recreational off-highway vehicles and contact an authorized Honda Powersports dealer to schedule an appointment for a free inspection and repair. … - consumers holding this product should act on that instruction rather than relying on general guidance.